-- Play is stopped. - The substitute player is cautioned, shown the yellow card and is ordered to leave the pitch.
+Play is stopped.

-• Play is restarted with an indirect free kick, to be taken by the opposing team the place where the ball was situated when the game was stopped.
+- The substitute player is cautioned, shown the yellow card and is ordered to leave the pitch. - Play is restarted with an indirect free kick, to be taken by the opposing team the place where the ball was situated when the game was stopped.

-A goalkeeper may not be substituted when a penalty or double penalty has been awarded, except in the case of injury and when this has been verified by the referee and confirmed by the tournament doctor, or the team doctor or physiotherapist of the goalkeeper involved should the former not be present.
+A goalkeeper could be substituted when a penalty or double penalty has been awarded.
 The kicker of the double penalty or a penalty should have been on the pitch before the infringement occurred.
 The team could ask for a substitution, but the player who enters could not be in any case the kicker.

-A player who has committed five (5) personal fouls during a match may be substituted immediately.
+A player who has committed five (5) personal fouls during a match may be substituted immediately if the team has not completed the 6 substitutions allowed per half.
 This player may not participate in the match further, but may remain on the team's substitute bench.

-A player sent off with a red card during a match may be substituted according to the rules of the game, but may not remain on the team's substitute bench.
+A player sent off with a red card during a match may be substituted according to the rules of the game, if the team has not completed the 6 substitutions allowed per half, but may not remain on the team's substitute bench.